MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 * callbackMethod (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
 If empty, the default callback function (`<_CommandName>`) is called.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 * skillToCallUniqueId (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.
-* prePause (integer) - Optional.
+* prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
-* postPause (integer) - Optional.
+* postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
-If no command follows this command, `postPause` is not used.
+If no command follows this command, `postPauseMs` is not used.

 ```JavaScript
 // Example